Second-order prestress stability and third-order rigidity of polyhedral surfaces: Introduction

-Perhaps surprisingly, the precise definition of $n$-th order flexibility, particularly for $n \ge 3$, in geometric constraint systems has long been a subject of ambiguity.
+However, the precise definition of $n$-th order flexibility, particularly for $n \ge 3$, in geometric constraint systems has long been a subject of ambiguity.
 Physically, one expects that structures with second-order flexibility form a subset exhibiting increased shakiness of those with first-order flexibility.
 Similarly, structures with third-order flexibility are anticipated to be a more shaky subset of those with second-order flexibility, and so on, until a sufficiently large $n^*$-th order that is equivalent to flexibility.
-However, \citet{connelly_higher-order_1994} demonstrated the existence of a flexible framework --- known as the double-Watt linkage --- that is classified as third-order rigid under the classical definition, despite being actually flexible.
+This was later challenged by \citet{connelly_higher-order_1994}, who demonstrated the existence of a flexible framework --- known as the double-Watt linkage --- that is classified as third-order rigid under the classical definition, despite being actually flexible.
 This `paradox' arises because the double-Watt linkage cannot initiate motion with nonzero speed.
 A flexible framework exhibiting this behaviour is also referred to as a \textit{cusp mechanism} in other literature.
-To address this issue, various studies have explored the limitation of classical definition and proposed modifications \citep{gaspar_finite_1994, stachel_proposal_2007, nawratil_global_2025, tachi_proper_2024, nawratil_flexes_2025, gortler_higher_2025}.
+To address this issue, various studies have explored the limitation of the classical definition and proposed modifications \citep{gaspar_finite_1994, stachel_proposal_2007, nawratil_global_2025, tachi_proper_2024, nawratil_flexes_2025, gortler_higher_2025}.
 For a comprehensive overview of the historical context, see \citet{nawratil_global_2025, gortler_higher_2025}.

+Prestress stability complements higher-order rigidity concepts that do not involve self-stress, by showing how internal forces can stabilize shaky structures.
+In its classical form, prestress stability describes how an appropriate self-stress can render a first-order flexible framework first-order rigid.
+This idea was formalized in rigidity theory for tensegrity structures, where appropriate self-stress ensures a positive-definite Hessian of the total energy, i.e. tangent stiffness \citep{connelly_second-order_1996}.
+Since then, the concept has found broad applications across structural engineering \citep{guest_stiffness_2006}, polymer and cytoskeletal networks \citep{kroy_glassy_2007}, soft matter \citep{marchetti_hydrodynamics_2013}, and mechanobiology \citep{ingber_tensegrity_1997}, providing a unified framework for tailoring structural stiffness to control static response and vibrational behavior.
+The breadth of applications naturally motivates the study of higher-order analogues of prestress stability, more specifically, whether approximate self-stresses can stabilize higher-order flexible frameworks to the corresponding level of rigidity; however, a systematic formulation of this concept remains absent.